Is the Death Doula Path Right for You? Take the Free Quiz →

 It goes beyond generic cultural sensitivity.
 The training emphasizes ritual literacy, humility, scope awareness, bedside nuance, and the quiet skill of protecting sacred space without taking it over.

-Join the Prelaunch and Step Into This Work
+Join the Training and Step Into This Work

 with More Humility and Confidence

-This advanced course is designed for people who want to support end-of-life ritual and sacred moments with greater maturity, steadiness, and care.
-Prelaunch is open now at $99 USD, and the official launch is in April.
+This specialized course is designed for people who want to support end-of-life ritual and sacred moments with greater maturity, steadiness, and care.
+Enrollment is open now at $197 USD.
+Begin immediately and move through the training at your own pace.